ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The leader begins each round of continuation for a report share based on its locally computed prepare message and the previous PrepareStep from the helper.
+If PrepareStep is of type `failed`, then the leader acts based on the value of the `ReportShareError`:

+  - If the error is `ReportShareError.report_too_early`, then the leader MAY try to re-send the report in a later `AggregateInitializeReq`.
-If PrepareStep is of type "failed", then the leader marks the report as failed and removes it from the candidate report set and does not process it further.
-If the type is "finished", then the leader aborts with "unrecognizedMessage".
+  - For any other error, the leader marks the report as failed, removes it from the candidate report set and does not process it further.

-[[OPEN ISSUE: This behavior is not specified.]]
-If the type is "continued", then the leader proceeds as follows.
+If the type is `finished`, then the leader aborts with `unrecognizedMessage`.
+If the type is `continued`, then the leader proceeds as follows.

 Let `leader_outbound` denote the leader's prepare message and `helper_outbound` denote the helper's.
 The leader computes the next state transition as follows: